rachel94/metaknowledge/metaknowledge/docs/readme.md

 This involves making other functions in `docsGen.py`.
 I imagine it will behave pretty similarly to `writeModFiles`, but will be grabbing different functions. ie. for classes, you need to make sure it opens all the `.py` files that contain classes, and then grab all the methods of those classes.
 This will likely take some digging around in mk to find where all the classe are, though I've provided a list of which ones you need based on the existing docs (see the structure I envision for the docs, above).

 Where I would start for this:
+Exceptions should be easy to do.
+They're all in mkExceptions.py.
+You can just put them all in the docs/documentation/exceptions/index.rst, since there are no docstrings for them so they can just be in the same file.
+So in the function that grabs them, you'll want to have it create the index.rst file there, and make it populate the beginning with the proper header and toctree.
+Then just grab all the functions using ast like what you did in docsGen.py.
+A very few of them have docstrings, maybe add those? idk.

 Locate where all the classes are (I listed them above), and then just start with a simple script that finds all of these and creates empty rst files with those names in the proper location (docs/documentation/classes).
 Then, add to the script, following what `writeModFiles` does, modifying where necessary, so that it populates the files properly.

 Remember that you will have to modify the docstrings for all of these files too, so that they conform to rst.